CanaFarma Hemp Products Corp. Provides Update on Management Cease Trade Order

-Further to the Company's press releases dated November 12, 2020, November 26, 2020, December 10, 2020 and December 24, 2020, the Company has not yet filed its unaudited interim financial statements for the three months ended September 30, 2020 and the related management's discussion and analysis and officer certifications (the "Q1 Filings") by the deadline set forth in National Instrument 51-102 - Continuous Disclosure Obligations.
+Further to the Company's press releases dated November 12, 2020, November 26, 2020, December 10, 2020, December 24, 2020 and January 7, 2021 the Company also has not yet filed its unaudited interim financial statements for the three months ended September 30, 2020 and the related management's discussion and analysis and officer certifications (the "Q1 Filings") by the deadline set forth in National Instrument 51-102 - Continuous Disclosure Obligations.

-The Company believes that it will not be in a position to file the Annual Filings and the Q1 Filings within the MCTO Deadline and as a result, the Company anticipates that the BCSC will revoke the MCTO and issue a general "failure to file" cease trade order (the "CTO") once the MCTO Deadline has lapsed.
-The Company expects to file the Annual Filings and the Q1 Filings on or before January 15, 2021.
-If issued, it is anticipated that the CTO will remain in place until such time as the Company files the Annual Filings and Q1 Filings and a full revocation of the CTO has taken effect.
+The FFCTO, issued effective January 12, 2021, will prohibit the trading by any person of any securities of the Company in Canada, including trades in the Company's common shares made through the Canadian Securities Exchange (the "CSE").
+The Company expects the FFCTO to remain in place until such time as the Annual Filings and Q1 Filings have been filed and a full revocation of the FFCTO has taken effect.

-Pursuant to the requirements of section 10 of National Policy 12-203 (the "Alternative Information Guidelines"), the Company reports the following:
+The Company will issue a further press release when the Annual Filings and Q1 Filings have been made.
+The Company's board of directors and its management confirm that they are working expeditiously with the Company's auditors to have the Company's Annual Filings and the Q1 Filings completed.
+The Company confirms as of the date of this news release that there is no insolvency proceeding against it and there is no other material information concerning the affairs of the Company that has not generally been disclosed.

 About CanaFarma Hemp Products Corp.